tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

   - TileMill/node-mapnik - null values in feature attributes are now correctly reported as `null` in the data table (rather than `undefined`).
 This helps users filter properly in their CartoCSS styles since this works `#layer[attr=null];` but not `#layer[attr=undefined];`
   - TileMill - Fixed performance of map loading (previous 0.10.x versions saw slowdown with large styles)
   - TileMill - Files cached by Mapnik are now cleared when a project is saved (like shapefile references and symbol files) allowing for better usability (can re-load files easier) and reduced memory usage (shapefiles no longer uses are dropped from memory)
+  - Tilemill - Fixed possibility of a crash (Assertion in Node core) when cancelling an export
   - Tilemill - Added menu-based support for text undo/redo
   - Millstone - Added support for re-downloading remote zip archives that may have been only downloaded partially previously
   - Millstone - Fixed handling of files with mixed or uppercase extensions like `test.CSV` or `aerial.geoTIFF`